 Students who wish to minor in French, Italian, or Spanish must complete 18-24 credits in that language, depending on the student's entry level.
 Students beginning with Level I or II must complete 24 credits.
-Students beginning with Level III must complete 21 credits.
-Students beginning with Level IV or beyond must complete 18 credits.
+Students beginning with Level IVI or beyond must complete 18 credits.
 It is recommended that the student contact language faculty early for individual guidance in the development of an appropriate minor.